hackerschoolmty/Rails201/02/readme.md

 ```
 # spec/models/contact_spec.rb
-require spec_helper
+require 'rails_helper'

 describe Contact do  it "is valid with a firstname, lastname and email"  it "is invalid without a firstname"  it "is invalid without a lastname"  it "is invalid without an email address"  it "is invalid with a duplicate email address"  it "returns a contact's full name as a string"end
 ```

+Did you see the `require 'rails_helper'` at the top of the file?
+Well get ready to typing it across all of your specs.

+In the former file take notice that:
 Notice:

-- The `require spec_helper`at the top, and get used to typing it across all of your specs
-- It describes a set of expectations of what a `Contact` should look like
 - Each example (a line beginning with `it`) only expects one thing
+- Also each "it" describe a set of expectations of what a `Contact` should look like.
+It is really explicit
-- Each example is explicit.
-The descriptive after `it`is techincally optiona in Rspec, however omitting it makes your specs more difficult to read
+- The descriptive after `it`is technically optional in Rspec, however omitting it makes your specs more difficult to read
 - **Each example descriptions begins with a verb**.
 Try to read the expectations out loud: *Contact is valid with a firstname, last name and email, Contact is invalid without a firstname* and so on. **Readibility as you see is really important**

 Now simply create a model `Contact` inside app/models like: